devopvoid/webrtc-java/docs/examples.md

 This example is useful for applications that need to receive media streams from WHEP-compatible servers, such as live streaming platforms.

-## CodecListExample
+## Codec List

-The `CodecListExample` demonstrates how to list all supported codecs with the WebRTC peer-connection-factory.
+The [`CodecListExample`](https://github.com/devopvoid/webrtc-java/blob/master/webrtc-examples/src/main/java/dev/onvoid/webrtc/examples/CodecListExample.java) demonstrates how to list all supported codecs with the WebRTC peer-connection-factory.

 **Key features demonstrated:**
 - Creating a PeerConnectionFactory